PetterTech/blog/content/posts/2011-06-24-putty-proxy-trick.md

   - PuTTY

 ---
 Did you know you use an SSH connection as a proxy using PuTTY?
-I didn&#8217;t until today 🙂
+I didn't until today 🙂

 Fire up PuTTY but before you connect navigate to Connection&#8211;>SSH&#8211;>Tunnels.
 Here you can specify a port you want PuTTY to respond to proxy requests.
 Choose a port that is not in use on your localhost, I will use 8080 in this example.
 Choose Dynamic on Destination and click Add.